streamingfast/substreams/docs/developer-guide/setting-up-handlers.md

 crate-type = ["cdylib"]
 ```

-We then need to specify our `dependencies:`
+We then need to specify our `dependencies`, we specify explicitly for the `wasm32-unknown-unknown` (using
+`[target.wasm32-unknown-unknown.dependencies]`) target since our handlers compiles down to a WASM module:

-* `ethabi`: This crate will be used to decode events from your ABI.
+* `ethabi`: This crate will be used to decode events from your ABI, require for `substreams-ethereum` ABI functionalities.
-* `hex-literal`: This crate will be used to manipulate Hexadecimal values.
+* `hex-literal`: This crate will be used to define bytes from hexadecimal string literal at compile time.
 * `substreams`: This crate offers all the basic building blocks for your handlers.
 * `substreams-ethereum`: This crate offers all the Ethereum constructs (blocks, transactions, eth) as well as useful `ABI` decoding capabilities.